anselor/ankermake-m5-protocol/README.md

 > **NOTE:**
 > The cached login info contains sensitive details.
 In particular, the `user_id` field is used when connecting to MQTT servers, and essentially works as a password.
 Thus, the end of the value is redacted when printed to screen, to avoid accidentally disclosing sensitive information.

 2. Now that the printer information is known to `ankerctl`, the tool is ready to use.
-There’s a lot of available commands and utilities, use a command followed by `-h` to learn what your options are and get more in specific usage instructions.
+There's a lot of available commands and utilities, use a command followed by `-h` to learn what your options are and get more in specific usage instructions.

 > **NOTE:**
 > As an alternative to using "config import" on the command line, it is possible to upload `login.json` through the web interface.
 Either method will work fine.